JulieMontoya/Random_Beeb_Stuff/yson/language_ref.md

 but we have to interrupt the multiplication to subtract D from C.

-The first GET of an expression does not affect the stack.
+The first GET of an expression never affects the stack.
 Subsequent GETs into the accumulator push the accumulator onto the calculation stack before getting the new value.
+Where we are GETting a simple value  (literally, or from a fixed address)  as a second operand, we can GET into the X register instead and avoid a stack push.

 An expression such as
 ```